Decide Which Cluster to Use

-Two small clusters (Adroit and Nobel) are available on request to all Princeton faculty, students and staff.
+Two small clusters are available on request to all Princeton faculty, students and staff:

-- Adroit is used for development, debugging and small production runs.
+- Adroit is used for small production runs, training and classes

-Access to the large clusters (Tiger, Della, and Perseus) is granted on the basis of brief faculty-sponsored proposals.
+Access to the large clusters (Tiger, Della, and Perseus) is granted on the basis of brief faculty-sponsored proposals (see "Proposal Guidelines" below).
 Access is also granted to members of research groups where the faculty member has contributed to the purchase of a cluster.

 Contributions and priorities

 There are no fees to use the systems; however, faculty can contribute to the purchase of our systems.
 By contributing to a system, a faculty member guarantees that averaged over some time period (two weeks or 30 days depending on the system) members of that group will be able to utilize the proportion of the system corresponding to the contribution.
 Unused system capacity is available to all other researchers on the system.

 If you are interested in contributing to the purchase of a new cluster or an expansion of an existing system, please contact email@example.com.

 A faculty contributor or a faculty member with an approved project can sponsor additional users by sending a request to firstname.lastname@example.org.
 Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Research Computer User (RCU) account.

 Proposals for the large cluster systems should be submitted as PDF or MS Word documents not to exceed 3 pages.
 The proposal, which can be submitted through an online form, should include:

 - Which system or systems you need to use (e.g., Della)